QuentinRa/blog.quentinra.dev/info/js/api/promises.md

 ## With XMLHTTPRequest?

 We simply need to call resolve/reject instead of handling the result/failure inside "myFunction".
-This is allowing us to factorize/clean the code (a least it will be a bit cleaner 🙄).
+This is allowing us to factorize/clean the code (at least it will be a bit cleaner 🙄).

 ```js
 function myFunction() {